Wondering what is SEO in digital marketing? Here’s SEO in a nutshell. Everything you need to know about search engine optimization.

-By making sure, your website is the most valuable resource on a particular niche.
+By making sure, your website is the most valuable resource in a particular niche.

-Take, for example, if your business sells female apparels, you can publish detailed fashion guide that answers a specific question like- “What to wear on a first date?”
+For example, if your business sells female apparel, you can publish a detailed fashion guide that answers a specific question like: “What to wear on a first date?”

-So, because you published a helpful content, when a user queries Google about “dress idea on a first date” your website comes up.
+So, because you published helpful content when a user queries Google about “dress idea on a first date,” your website comes up.

-Now, besides publishing detailed, helpful content, before your website can show up on search engine result pages (SERPs), there’s a couple of things that must be in place.
+Now, besides publishing detailed, helpful content, before your website can show up on search engine result pages (SERPs), a couple of things must be in place.

 You need to sort out the technical or on-page and off-page parts of SEO